diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 When invoked, #TheTool will search the reports directory for all the reports and find the issues that are not yet labeled.

-Then, the user is presented with the source code of the potentially vulnerable package, annotated with the various steps of the taint trace and with the source and sink highlighted.
+The user is then presented with the relevant parts of the potentially vulnerable package's source code, annotated with the various steps of the taint trace and with the source and sink highlighted.
 This allows the user to quickly identify the source and sink, and look at the surrounding context to determine the label to apply to the issue.

-Once the user has decided the label to apply, they can select the appropriate label and reasoning in the prompt that shows up beneath the source code.
+Once the user has decided which label to apply, they can select the appropriate label and reasoning in the prompt that shows up beneath the source code.
 This data is then saved into the same JSON report file by updating its